-Never in its past has UNESCO’s action on the ground brought about such diverse and important international cooperation.
-Together with dozens of financial donors from all backgrounds (governments, agencies, individuals, foundations and NGOs), along with dozens numerous UN Agencies and implementation partners, UNESCO’s involvement in Palestine led by the Ramallah Field Office and dedicated teams within the Organization’s Program Sectors are managing a significant number of projects for the Palestinian people and for peace.
+UNESCO’s action on the ground has sparked a legacy of diverse and meaningful international cooperation.
+Together with dozens of UN Agencies, implementation partners, and financial donors from all backgrounds (governments, agencies, individuals, foundations and NGOs), UNESCO’s involvement in Palestine, led by the Ramallah Field Office and dedicated teams within the Organization’s Program Sectors, has facilitated a significant number of projects in the interest of peace and stability among the Palestinian people.

-In each of UNESCO’s domains, the Organization has launched projects and managed others under partners’ initiatives.
+In each of UNESCO’s domains, the Organization has launched and managed projects under its various collaborative initiatives.
 The wide range of projects aims to impact the largest number of beneficiaries possible.

-The diversity of the various agencies and stakeholders allow the projects to benefit from the best expertise in a variety of domains, from the promotion of the freedom of expression to the safeguarding of archaeological sites, as well as from the right to education in crisis areas to the creation of new museums.
+The diversity of agencies and stakeholders partnering with UNESCO has ensured that projects benefit from the best expertise in a variety of domains, from promoting freedom of expression to safeguarding archaeological sites; from the right to education in crisis areas to the creation of new museums.

-The commitment of UNESCO member nations and that of international organizations, NGOs and other entities strongly illustrates the importance of a sustainable and continuous support to the Palestinian people, not only in times of immediate crisis, but also in the perspective of peace.
+The commitment demonstrated by UNESCO member nations and international organizations, NGOs and other entities strongly illustrates the importance of sustainable, reliable, and continuous support to the Palestinian people, not only in times of immediate crisis, but also for the promotion of lasting peace.

-Sustainable Development Goal 4 encompasses all aspects of education aiming to ensure “inclusive and equitable quality education and promote lifelong learning opportunities for all” by 2030.
-After the Incheon Declaration adopted at the world Education Forum in 2015, UNESCO was entrusted to lead and coordinate the Education 2030 agenda with education partners, towards the achievements of the ten targets in the Education 2030 Framework for Action.
-Within this framework, UNESCO is committed to promote the right to education for all Palestinian children, youth and adults and actively supports the Palestinian Authority in areas of education policy and planning, teacher trainings for inclusive education, technical and vocational education, and responds to more urgent needs of children through emergency interventions in Gaza and vulnerable West Bank communities.
+Sustainable Development Goal 4 (SDG 4) of the 2030 Agenda encompasses all aspects of education to ensure “inclusive and equitable quality education and promote lifelong learning opportunities for all”.
+After the Incheon Declaration was adopted at the World Education Forum in 2015, UNESCO was entrusted with coordinating the Education 2030 agenda alongside its education partners, with the goal of achieving the ten targets in the Education 2030 Framework for Action.
+Within this framework, UNESCO is committed to promoting the right to education for all Palestinian children, youth and adults, and actively supports the Palestinian Authority in the areas of education policy and planning, support for teachers, and inclusive participation of key partners.

-As a technical advisor, UNESCO has been working closely with the Ministry of Education and Higher Education, providing technical assistance for inclusive and child-friendly education, teacher education strategy, curriculum reform, and forming effective new laws and policies, to achieve targets of SDG4 in Palestine to ensure equal, equitable and quality education for all.
-Through supporting global and national frameworks (Education Development Strategic Plan 2014-2019), UNESCO also engages closely with other UN agencies, civil society organizations and NGOs in the system of global and local coordination mechanisms such as Cluster Systems.
-For the coordinated effort of all education stakeholders and partners, UNESCO is currently co-chairing the Education Sector Working Group where main education actors in Palestine review the achievements and envision the way forward, and providing technical inputs in various education sub-thematic groups.
+As a technical advisor, UNESCO has been working closely with the Ministry of Education and Higher Education to provide technical assistance in inclusive and child-friendly education, teacher education strategy, curriculum reform, and the drafting of new laws and policies to achieve the targets of SDG 4 in Palestine, all with the aim of ensuring equal, equitable, and quality education for all.
+Through its support of global and national frameworks (Education Development Strategic Plan 2014-2019), UNESCO also engages closely with other UN agencies, civil society organizations and NGOs in the system of global and local coordination mechanisms known as Cluster Systems.
+Amidst coordinated efforts on the part of all education stakeholders and partners, UNESCO is currently co-chairing the Education Sector Working Group, providing a space for education actors in Palestine to review their achievements and pave a way forward for education, while providing technical input for various education sub-thematic groups.

-Through supporting global and national frameworks such as the National Policy Agenda (Priority 8: Quality Education for All) and the Education Sector Strategic Plan (ESSP) 2017-2022, in addition to the Humanitarian Response Plan (HRP), UNESCO engages closely with other UN agencies and civil society organizations in the system of global and local coordination mechanisms such as the Thematic Working Groups and the Education Cluster.
-Furthermore, UNESCO’s priority interventions in the field of education in emergencies in Palestine are guided by the UNESCO Strategic Framework for Education in Emergencies in the Arab Region (2018-2021).
+Through its support of global and national frameworks such as the National Policy Agenda (Priority 8: Quality Education for All), the Education Sector Strategic Plan (ESSP) 2017-2022, and the Humanitarian Response Plan (HRP), UNESCO plays an active role in this Cluster System, engaging closely with Thematic Working Groups and the Education Cluster.
+Furthermore, UNESCO’s urgent interventions in the field of education in emergencies in Palestine are guided by the UNESCO Strategic Framework for Education in Emergencies in the Arab Region (2018-2021).

-Supporting Culture and Cultural Heritage in Palestine lies in the core mandate of UNESCO.
-Our programmes, projects and activities promote cultural heritage protection, management and promotion and emphasizes the role of culture in sustainable development.
+Supporting Culture and Cultural Heritage constitutes one of UNESCO’s core mandates and is deeply reflected in UNESCO Ramallah’s work in Palestine.
+Our programmes, projects and activities promote the safeguarding and management of cultural heritage while emphasizing the role of culture in sustainable development.

-The mission of the Culture Unit is to provide technical assistance to Palestinian institutions and professionals in the safeguarding of cultural heritage, in both its tangible and intangible components, and in developing cultural and creative industries.
+The mission of the Culture Unit is to provide technical assistance to Palestinian institutions and professionals in the safeguarding of cultural heritage in both its tangible and intangible forms, as well as to aid in the development of cultural and creative industries.

-The Culture Unit has a responsive planning approach that builds along a systematic feedback process focusing on technical assistance for capacity-building, policy-making, pilot activities, the establishment of partnerships and implementation and dissemination of best practices.
-An important precondition for the sustainable and credible UNESCO action in Palestine remains the perception of UNESCO’s role as an honest and trusted broker, which leads to the consent of the different stakeholders to work together.
-Our action involves governmental and non-governmental organizations, local communities, private sector, as well as the civil society.
+The Culture Unit has a responsive planning approach that follows a systematic feedback process, focusing on technical assistance for capacity-building, policy-making, pilot activities, the establishment of partnerships, and the dissemination and implementation of best practices.
+An important precondition for sustainable and reliable UNESCO action in Palestine remains the widespread perception of UNESCO’s role as an honest and trusted intermediary which encourages informed and active participation from the stakeholders working together on these issues.
+Our actions involve the input and participation of governmental and non-governmental organizations, local communities, the private sector, as well as civil society.